 Can improving labor market opportunities for marginalized youth alter their social and economic trajectories?
 We examine this question in the context of Northern Nigeria, a region with a long history of religious tension and violence along Christian-Muslim lines.
 Using a RCT, we study whether providing skills training to impoverished youth, who largely lack access to formal education and attend Islamic religious schools, can improve their engagement in income generating activities and reduce their participation in religious and political violence.
 We also examine whether training can promote gender empowerment, both among trained girls as well as their caretakers.
 The skills training is delivered through "Mafita", a DfiD-funded initiative implemented by Adam Smith International (ASI).
-The training we examine in the impact evaluation described here takes the form of an apprenticeship, which provides on the job training in which youth train directly with skilled master craftsmen.
-The study involves 5,165 subjects and spans a two-year period, with endline data collected over the November 2018-May 2019 period.
+The training we examine in the impact evaluation described here takes the form of a classroom-based training delivered through community-based skills development centers (COSDECs).
+The study involves 1,824 subjects and spans a two-year period, with endline data collected over the November 2018-May 2019 period.
 This document specifies the analysis plan for examining the effects of this training initiative, delineating the econometric specifications and outcomes we plan to examine, which, among others include: employment, income, female empowerment, female confidence, participation in religious and political violence, religious extremism, social networks, and subjective wellbeing.

-&lt;sup>1 Many thanks to Adam Smith International (Mafita Project Team) and DFID for making this work possible.
+1 Many thanks to Adam Smith International (Mafita Project Team) and DFID for making this work possible.
 Funding from DFID Nigeria is gratefully acknowledged.
 Also, thanks to the DIME team in DC and Nigeria for their invaluable inputs in making this study possible.

-Keywords: Skills development; job training; apprenticeship schemes; religious violence; political violence; field experiment; Northern Nigeria.
+Keywords: Community-based Skills development; job training; apprenticeship schemes; religious violence; political violence; field experiment; Northern Nigeria.